Results or revolution? Biden, Sanders present dueling visions while blasting Trump's coronavirus response

 Biden has opposed the Medicare for All plan, saying it is too costly and he prefers to build on the Affordable Care Act, known as Obamacare, by adding a public option for those who want it.

-“With all due respect to Medicare for All, you have a single-payer system in Italy.
-It doesn’t work there,” Biden said, referring to the European country hardest hit by the coronavirus in the world after China.

 Biden, 77, and Sanders, 78, have been forced to cancel public events and step off the campaign trail during the crisis.
-They said they were taking personal steps to stay healthy - avoiding crowds, washing hands and having their campaign staffs work from home.
+They said they were avoiding crowds, washing hands and having their campaign staffs work from home.

 Despite a long, bitter exchange over past votes and positions, both promised to support the eventual nominee.

-“If Bernie’s the nominee, I will not only support him, I will campaign for him.
-We disagree on the detail of how we do it. ...
+“If Bernie’s the nominee, I will not only support him, I will campaign for him. ...
 We fundamentally disagree with the president on everything,” Biden said.

 Reporting by John Whitesides and Simon Lewis; Additional reporting by Trevor Hunnicutt in New York and Amanda Becker in Washington; Editing by Soyoung Kim and Peter Cooney